Student Aid Report (SAR) and

 Expected Family Contribution (EFC)

 About four to six weeks after you submit the FAFSA (2-3 weeks for FAFSA on the Web), you will receive your Student Aid Report (SAR).
 The SAR summarizes the information you provided on the FAFSA, and indicates the Expected Family Contribution (EFC).
-(If there's an asterisk next to the EFC figure on the SAR, it means your FAFSA has been selected for verification.)

 The EFC is the amount of money your family will be expected to contribute to your education.
 The EFC is subtracted from the school's Cost of Attendance (COA), also known as the "student budget", to arrive at your financial need: Financial Need = COA - EFC.
 The student budget includes tuition, fees, room and board, books and supplies, travel, and personal and incidental expenses.